wenakita/CreatorVault/docs/deployment/multisig/FINAL_MULTISIG_DEPLOYMENT_GUIDE.md

 CharmAlphaVault(charmVault).governance()
 // Should return: 0x7d429eCbdcE5ff516D6e0a93299cbBa97203f2d3 ✅

 // 2.
-Check CharmAlphaStrategy keeper (should be your multisig) CharmAlphaStrategy(charmStrategy).keeper()
+CharmAlphaStrategy is not deployed in the automated path (embedded).
+// charmStrategy is expected to be address(0) in the StrategiesDeployed result.
 // Should return: 0x7d429eCbdcE5ff516D6e0a93299cbBa97203f2d3 ✅

 // 3.
 Check CreatorCharmStrategyV2 owner (should be your multisig)